 The UU site partially meets the accessibility requirements.
 We are initially working on improvements through editorial training of our editors and enhancing the content throughout the site.
-In addition, some technical improvements have been made.
-Improvements are still in the planning phase for information about students, bachelor and master prospective students and the intranet.
-In our Accessibility Statements (in Dutch only) we explain which parts on our site are not yet fully compliant and within what period we expect to resolve the issues.
+In addition, technical improvements have been made for this site (including information about bachelor and master prospective students), as well as information about students and the intranet.
+In our accessibility statements (in Dutch only) for the corporate website and information about bachelor and master prospective students, information about students and intranet we explain which parts on our site are not yet fully compliant and within what period we expect to resolve the issues.
 Utrecht University has about 500 different websites and pages that are managed completely autonomously by various faculties and employees under the responsibility of Utrecht University.
 These do not or hardly meet the accessibility requirements, read why.

 The foundation of this accessibility declaration

 In December 2020, an audit was carried out by an independent research agency for the uu.nl website.
 The findings are published this research report (in Dutch only).
-In the coming months we will start with improving the issues found, both on a technical and editorial level.
+Since that report, many issues have improved; both on a technical and editorial level.
 A re-audit is planned.
-The audit for information about students, bachelor and master prospective students will follow in the next two years after the first technical improvements.
+A re-examination has also been carried out.
+There will be another test moment for information about students, following planned technical adjustments.